StarLightPL/fos-save-scummer/README.md

 From Other Suns simple save scummer .bat

 # description
 From Other Suns is a roguelike VR Faster Than Light clone.
 Unfortunately game was released unfinished and abandoned, hence is missing essential balance passes.
 Due to that there's a serious difficulty spike around 50% progress into the game and if you're unlucky, you can die pretty easily.
-I made a very simple save scummer which will allow you to backup your save
+I made a very simple save scummer which will allow you to backup and restore your save, as well as have separate "slots" for single- and multiplayer play.

 # "installation"

-1. If you have any saves you care about, backup them first.
+If you have any saves you care about, backup them first.

-2. Put the scum_saves.bat inside your %appdata% directory: `%AppData%\..\Local\FoS\Saved`
+1. Put the scum_saves.bat inside your %appdata% directory: `%AppData%\..\Local\FoS\Saved`
-3. Run the .bat file
+2. Run the .bat file
-4. Choose "Switch saves to multiplayer" - this will create directories and backup your current saves as singleplayer saves
+3. Choose "Switch saves to multiplayer" - this will create directories and backup your current saves as singleplayer saves
-5. Choose "Switch saves to singleplayer" - as above, for multiplayer
+4. Choose "Switch saves to singleplayer" - as above, for multiplayer

-Don't skip steps 4-5 on first run, otherwise it won't work.
+Please don't skip these steps on first run, otherwise it may not work - these commands create the directory structure needed.

 You're ready to save scum :-)